Dental Abscess & Gum Abscess Sunnyvale, CA

 If the infection started inside a tooth, your dentist may start root canal treatment by making a small hole in the tooth to allow the abscess to drain.
 This type of abscess typically occurs only when the tooth nerve is damaged or is already dead.
 The tooth will need a filling or a crown following successful root canal treatment.

 Superficial abscesses in the gums usually can be treated by cleaning out the debris or bacteria that has become trapped and washing out the area thoroughly.
 Your dentist calls this procedure aspiration, incision and drainage.
 More serious periodontal abscesses often can be cleared up by the same method.
-However, the periodontal disease that caused the infection will require more intensive treatment to prevent another infection.
+However, the periodontal disease that caused the infection will require more intensive treatment at Sunnyvale Dental Care emergency center to prevent another infection.

-Your dentist may give you a prescription for antibiotics to help the abscess heal and prevent the spread of the infection to other parts of your body.
+Sunnyvale emergency dentist Dr. Antonious may give you a prescription for antibiotics to help the abscess heal and prevent the spread of the infection to other parts of your body.